benji181/Boxes-Api-polaris-digtech/README.md

 3. **State Management**: Boxes follow the state flow: IDLE → LOADING → LOADED → DELIVERING → DELIVERED → RETURNING
 4. **Validation**: All inputs are validated according to the specified constraints

+## 🧩 Assumptions & Design Choices

+Each box is uniquely identified using a transaction reference (txref).

+A box cannot be loaded if its battery is below 25%, to prevent delivery failures.

+A box cannot exceed its weight limit when loading items.

+Items must have a unique code per box to avoid duplicates.

+Box lifecycle is modeled as:
+IDLE → LOADING → LOADED → DELIVERING → DELIVERED → RETURNING.

+For persistence, an in-memory H2 database is used for simplicity.
+In production, this could be replaced with MySQL/PostgreSQL.

+Error handling returns clear validation messages instead of generic errors.

 ## Sample Data

 The application preloads sample boxes on startup: